veronicaadler/ability_score_generator/README.md

 # Ability Score Generator

 Calculates ability scores used in Dungeons and Dragons v3.5 and recommends how ability scores should be assigned based on the given character's race and class.
-Allows for saving scores to mock JSON server, as well as adding comments and deleting scores.
+Allows for saving scores as well as adding comments and deleting scores.

 ## Motivation